Position

 Qualifications

-• High school diploma or equivalent required.
+• High school diploma or equivalent required; additional training or certification in home health care preferred.

 Is becoming a Home Health Aide a good career path?

 Working as a Home Health Aide comes with its own set of advantages and challenges.
-Understanding these can help individuals decide if this career is right for them.
+Understanding these can help individuals decide if this career path is right for them.
 Here are some pros and cons to consider:

 • Pros: